Perturbative diagonalization for time-dependent strong interactions: Introduction

-Time-dependent interactions provide a new paradigm for the study of out-of-equilibrium quantum matter.
-Though originally motivated by the interest in the exploration of qualitatively new physics in many-body quantum systems, recent developments in this domain have largely been triggered by studies of low-dimensional platforms, such as trapped ions, cavity- and circuit-QED, where a precise control of quantum dynamics is essential for realizing high-fidelity quantum information processing.
-However, the theoretical framework to describe the dynamics in the presence of such time-dependent interactions remains rudimentary, especially in the strong-coupling regime relevant to such systems.
+Time-dependent interactions provide a powerful paradigm for the study of out-of-equilibrium quantum matter.
+Though originally motivated by the interest in the exploration of new phases in many-body quantum systems, recent developments in this domain have largely been triggered by studies of low-dimensional platforms, such as trapped ions, cavity- and circuit-QED, where a precise control of quantum dynamics is essential for realizing high-fidelity quantum information processing.
+However, the theoretical framework to describe the dynamics in the presence of such time-dependent interactions remains rudimentary, especially in the strong-coupling regime relevant to most applications.

-One approach to studying such dynamics is to derive a low-energy effective Hamiltonian by using a unitary transformation that decouples the high-frequency (`fast') subspace from the low-energy (`slow') subspace.
+One approach to studying strongly coupled systems is to derive a low-energy effective Hamiltonian by using a unitary transformation that decouples the high-frequency (`fast') subspace from the low-energy (`slow') subspace.
 A standard and widely used method to implement this is the Schrieffer-Wolff transformation (SWT) \cite{Bravyi2011} which develops the diagonalized Hamiltonian as a perturbation series, whose radius of convergence is dictated by the ratio of interaction strength ($g$) and the gap between the low- and high-energy subspaces ($\Delta$).
+In contrast to conventional Dyson series expansion, SWT method gives direct access to effective Hamiltonian at each order in perturbation series; inferring the effective Hamiltonian from time-ordered matrix exponential describing the propagator is typically non-trivial, especially because truncating the Dyson series does not preserve unitarity, and is shown to fail for degenerate ground states \cite{Brouder2008}

-In this letter, we present a generalization of the SWT for time-dependent strong interactions.
-While this exercise has been attempted before in a few sporadic examples \cite{Bukov2016, Malekakhlagh2020, Sentef2020}, our approach clarifies how the inertial term generated due to the time-dependent generator of the SWT (equivalent to an extra dynamical rotation of the eigenbasis) can be accounted for at successive orders in a perturbation series; this is especially crucial since its inclusion magnifies the corrections arising from counter-rotating terms that are typically neglected in the dispersive regime ($g/\Delta \ll 1$).
+In this work, we present a generalization of the SWT for time-dependent strong interactions.
+While this exercise has been attempted before in a few sporadic examples \cite{Bukov2016, Petrescu2020, Malekakhlagh2020, Sentef2020}, our approach clarifies how the inertial term generated due to the time-dependent generator of the SWT (equivalent to an extra dynamical rotation of the eigenbasis) can be accounted for at successive orders in a perturbation series; this is especially crucial since its inclusion magnifies the corrections arising from counter-rotating terms that are typically neglected in the dispersive regime ($g/\Delta \ll 1$).